furcan/KioskBoard/README.md

   // CSS animations style for opening or closing the keyboard => "slide" || "fade"
   cssAnimationsStyle: 'slide',

-  // Allow or deny Spacebar on the keyboard.
+  // Enable or Disable Spacebar functionality on the keyboard.
 The Spacebar will be passive when "false"
   keysAllowSpacebar: true,

   // Text of the space key (Spacebar).
 Without text => " "